 Packer amazon-ebs encryption is not possible

-I tend to use Packer’s amazon-ebs to build AMI’s.
-I had hopes for a Packer native option to produce an encrypted boot volume from a marketplace AMI.
-Though you can set an encryption field on volumes using the ami_block_device_mappings this doesn’t produce an encrypted EBS snapshot for the boot volume.
+this doesn’t produce an encrypted EBS snapshot for the boot volume.
 It does not appear there is a way to do this natively with Packer.
 I had to resort to following up Packer AMI builds with a separate process to copy the resulting unencrypted AMI to an encrypted format.

 Creating encrypted AMI’s with Ansible

 The following Ansible playbook copies an unencrypted AMI and encrypts it.
-It tags the resulting AMI with Encrypted='true'.
-Ansible 2.0 or greater is required.
+It tags the resulting AMI with Encrypted='true'

-Ansible has an ec2_ami_copy module.
+module.
 Due to limitations in Boto though this module does not yet support enabling encryption on copy.
 There are pending PR’s for bringing this feature to the module.
 Until those are released, this code shells out to the AWS CLI to create the AMI copy.
 You’ll need to configure the AWS CLI with appropriate credentials on your machine to use this playbook.

 ---